Mobile app development platforms

 Custom CRM Apps to Streamline Internal Processes

 Maybe the most important apps you create will be custom CRM apps.
-These mobile application development platforms can be designed for customised use within your own company.
+These mobile application development platforms can be designed for customized use within your own company.
 The data your team enters into its Salesforce CRM program can be used as the variables to create custom CRM apps, and help inform sales and operations.
 Custom CRM apps might include:

 - progress toward company goals,